Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 > @todo definition? image?

 1. The Ride manager authorizes/signs the start of the transaction, and sends appropriate information (service provider fees, addresses of Rider and Car, accepted fare, and signatures of Rider and Car) to the smart contract hosted on the blockchain.
-2. The smart contract verifies that the Ride Manager is authorized by the Rider, the Matchmaker is authorized by the Car, and the Rider has sufficent funds to purchase the ride.
+2. The smart contract verifies that the Ride Manager is authorized by the Rider, the Matchmaker is authorized by the Car, and the Rider has sufficient funds to purchase the ride.
 If verification passes, the smart contract updates Blockchain state to indicate the beginning of the ride, and the fare and Ride Manager fee are subtracted from the Rider's blockchain wallet.
 3. The smart contract then notifies both the Ride Manager and Matchmaker of the results of the verification.
 4. The Ride Manager and Matchmaker update the Rider and Car agents, respectfully.
 If verification was successfully, the ride now begins.